h5bp/Front-end-Developer-Interview-Questions/README.md

   * What is the difference between call stack and task queue?
 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`
 * What are the differences between variables created using `let`, `var` or `const`?
+* What are the microtask and macrotask?
+And could you explain the difference between them?

 #### Testing Questions: